Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Examples

 Let $T\subset G$ be the maximal torus of diagonal matrices.
-Embed $W_{aff}=N_G(T)/T^0$ into $G$ as the group of permutation matrices whose non zero entries are powers of the uniformazer $\pi$ (up to a sign).
+Embed $W_{aff}=N_G(T)/T^0$ into $G$ as the group of permutation matrices whose non zero entries are powers of the uniformizer $\pi$ (up to a sign).

-\begin{prop} \begin{itemize} \item In this case there is a unique orbit for the action of $H$ on the $\sigma$ stable apartments in $\B_G$.
-The $I$ orbits on $X$ corresponds to anti symmetric matrices in $W_{aff}$. \item The action of $W_{aff}$ on $I\backslash X$ is given by $w\times x=wxw^t$. \item The length function $l_\sigma$ is the usual length function $l$ on $W_{aff}$ restricted to the antisymmetric matrices minus 1.
+\begin{prop} \begin{itemize} \item There is a unique orbit for the action of $H$ on the $\sigma$ stable apartments in $\B_G$.
+The $I$ orbits on $X$ correspond to antisymmetric matrices whose non zero entries above the diagonal are powers of the uniformizer $\pi$. i.e. we can identify $X$ with the space of antisymmetric matrices and every $I$ orbit on $X$ contains a unique element of the mentioned form.